By Petko Kolarov

 “Lena is crushed almost to death by her desire to escape this simulacra of herself.
 It’s not violent, it’s…what is it?
 Inevitable?
 Inexorable, too.
 It’s one of the finest scenes in a very fine picture, an interplay that locates the horror in the Marx Brothers’ legendary mirror gag”, masterfully put by Walter Chow in his own take of the film on Film Freak Central.

 This is an astonishing culmination of the ideas presented in the film.
 People who have experienced depressive episodes can surely relate to that struggle that feels both inside and outside.
 The visual grammar serves to underline all those feelings that go through a person’s head who is suffering from depression, a condition closely connected to self-harm.
 The hazy and blurry scene reminds me of the Bulgarian word “мараня“(which roughly translates to visible air that flickers in dry, hot and weather without wind, one could say a mini Fata Morgana), something that is enhancing the impact and meaning of that fight.

-As the Shimmer started to mimic human tendencies, something seen throughout the film, the alien force’s ambivalent impulse to “create” and “change” has forged a new Kane and is now inside Lena.
-They are both not the same people who entered the Shimmer, however it seems they will try to cope together.
+As the Shimmer started to mimic human tendencies, something that is seen throughout the film, the alien force’s ambivalent impulse to “create” and “change” has forged a new Kane and is now inside Lena.
+They are both not the same people who entered the Shimmer, however, it seems they will try to cope together.